• Skip to primary navigation

 • Preheat your oven to 350F.

-• Line a muffin tray with large parchment muffin cups and fill each cup with batter until it is full, and slightly heaping.
+• Line a muffin tray with large parchment paper muffin cups and fill each cup with batter until it is full, and slightly heaping.

 • Place the tray in the oven and bake for 25 minutes, until the muffins are golden brown and a toothpick inserted inside comes out clean.